VitorFariasVF/Ferramenta-de-backup-e-editor-de-save-r.e.p.o/readme.md

 To use the REPO save backup and editing tool, follow the steps below:

-1.  **Download the Package**: Download the `Ferramenta-de-backup-e-editor-de-save-repo.zip` file (the latest package you received) and extract all its contents to a folder of your choice (e.g., `C:\BackupRepoSimple`).
+1.  **Download the Package**: Download the `backup_saves_flat_structure.zip` file (the latest package you received) and extract all its contents to a folder of your choice (e.g., `C:\BackupRepoSimple`).
 It is crucial that all files are in the same folder, without subdirectories.

 2.  **Install Dependencies**: The program requires some Python libraries to function.
 The `executar_tudo.bat` file will handle the automatic installation of these dependencies.
 Make sure you have an active internet connection on the first run.